Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Train Scheduling Problem

 \subsection{Mathematical Formulation}

 \looseness=-1

-TSP is an NP-Hard optimization and logistics challenge focused on the optimal assignment of trains to routes and their scheduling across a railway network while adhering to diverse constraints \cite{caprara2002modeling}.
-It requires dynamic replanning to adapt to unforeseen disruptions effectively.
-This issue integrates aspects of Multi-Agent Pathfinding and the Vehicle Rescheduling Problem, combining approaches from both fields to enhance the efficacy of train scheduling strategies \cite{cai1994fast}.
+TSP is an NP-Hard optimization problem focused on the optimal assignment of trains to routes and their scheduling across a railway network while adhering to diverse constraints \cite{caprara2002modeling}.
+It requires dynamic replanning to adapt to unforeseen disruptions.
+This issue integrates aspects of Multi-Agent Pathfinding and the Vehicle Rescheduling Problem \cite{cai1994fast}.

 Consider a network of yards indexed from $0$ to $n$.
 Each train \( T_k \) is assigned a route \( (i,j) \) where $i$ and $j$ are yards in the network.
 Trains have varying speeds and malfunction rates.
 In the case of a malfunction, a train is halted for a certain number of time steps.